Research shows negative effects of border smuggling

 From January to September this year, the inspection of the foreign trade area of the Federal Revenue Secretariat seized R $ 1,7 billion in illegal goods and vehicles.
 The record value of seizure of illegal products is 15% higher than that recorded in the same period last year.
 In addition to land borders, goods enter the country through ports and airports.
 “The inspection work needs to be done constantly.
 There can be no contingency of resources for public security.
 This represents the paralysis of State actions and the advance of crime.
 There is a need to support borders and integrated action between forces with a focus on large deposits ”, analyzes the FNCP director.

-The fight is unsatisfactory and suffers from constant beating by wrong decisions.
-Some public policies prove to be a real failure, such as the increase in taxes on cigarette sales.
+Combat is unsatisfactory and suffers constant blows from wrong decisions.
+Some public policies prove to be a real failure, as is the case with the increase in taxes on cigarette sales.
 In 2011, the tax on the product increased.
-What was supposed to be an incentive for Brazilians to smoke less has become an incentive to buy cheaper smuggled cigarettes from Paraguay.
-As a result, in addition to tax evasion, citizens' health is even more affected by consuming products of dubious origin.
-Cigarettes now represent more than half (67,44%) of the smuggling that crosses the borders - a loss of R $ 6,4 billion between losses from the industry and non-taxation.
-Of these, R $ 4,5 billion correspond to taxes that the government fails to collect, according to Idesf.
+What was supposed to be an incentive for Brazilians to smoke less became an incentive to buy cheaper cigarettes smuggled from Paraguay.
+With that, in addition to tax evasion, the citizen's health is even more impaired when consuming products of dubious origin.
+Cigarettes today represent more than half (67,44%) of contraband that crosses borders — a loss of R$ 6,4 billion between industry losses and non-taxation.
+Of these, R$ 4,5 billion correspond to taxes that the government fails to collect, according to Idesf.

 Reflection